denten-books/plain-text/main.md

 the device as a "Compound Magnetic and Vibrating Printing Instrument [@noll_evolution_2007, 20-21; @hayles_print_2004, 145-147;
 @hughes_improvement_1856]," in a name that already hints at the fragility of the device.

-It is tempting to think of the telegraph as a digital device, created to convert analog [*sic*] input into electric signal, and much of technical literature on the subject makes that simplification.[^ln-tele-digi]
+It is tempting to think of the telegraph as a digital [*sic*] device, created to convert analog [*sic*] input into electric signal, and much technical literature on the subject makes that simplification.[^ln-tele-digi] The mechanics of the Hughes telegraph paint a much more complicated complicated picture however, one that involves multiple phase shifts and transformations.
+On some level, language, already a discrete and portable representation of mental states, which in themselves stand in a complicated and fragmentary relationship to sensory phenomena, undergoes a number of further material phase transitions.
+In the Hughes telegraph, this involves what I have been calling "trans-mediation" from keyboard input, to mechanical movement of the drum, magnetic resonance, to the vibration of a spring, to electric wire and signal, into the movement of the type wheel, and the machinations of the printing apparatus that once again produces letters.
+On another level, language undergoes multiple changes in encoding, in the sense of "systems of representation."
+Representation, as in "pictorial representation," differs from "encoding" in the size of its vocabulary.
+Representation, like painting, is limitless in its expressive possibility.
+Encoding, by contrast, reduces a universe of possibilities to a limited set of possible codes, like the alphabet.
+The Hughes telegraph clearly operates on the level of encoding, accepting alpha-numeric characters at first and then translating or trans-coding them into a system of signals, expressed in time intervals (between the synchronization tone and the activation of the key).

+It becomes clear from this description that trans-coding and trans-mediation relate to each other somehow.
+On one hand, all changes between encoding systems necessitate material phase transition, if not from one *type* of medium into another (from paper to magnetic storage, for example), then from one specific material *context* into another (as when one merely translates from French into English on the same piece of paper).
+Trans-mediation, on the other hand, may or may not involve change in encoding formats, although it frequently does, as when language on paper is transformed into the pulsations of the electrical signal in Morse code.
+In reading and playing music, a musician furthermore transforms musical notation--a controlled, paper-bound vocabulary--into sound representation, the movement of molecules unlimited in its expressive potential.

 [^ln-tele-digi]: See for example @angell_pro_2009, 233:  "The telegraph is a digital device sending only high and low pulses through the wire;"